Chart Color Schemes

 Cabramatta is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As per ABS population updates and AreaSearch validations for the broader area, the estimated population of the suburb of Cabramatta was around 21,528 as of February 2026.
-This figure represents an increase of 386 people (1.8%) since the 2021 Census, which recorded a population of 21,142.
-The change is inferred from AreaSearch's estimated resident population of 21,432 in June 2024 and the validation of 23 new addresses since the Census date.
-This results in a density ratio of 4,254 persons per square kilometer, placing Cabramatta among the top 10% of locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth during recent periods.
+As of Feb 2026, the estimated population of the suburb of Cabramatta is around 21,528.
+This figure represents an increase of 386 people since the 2021 Census, which recorded a population of 21,142.
+The latest resident population estimate from AreaSearch, based on examination of the June 2024 ABS ERP data release and additional validated new addresses, is 21,432.
+This results in a population density ratio of 4,254 persons per square kilometer, placing Cabramatta in the top 10% of national locations assessed by AreaSearch.
+Overseas migration was the primary driver of recent population growth in the suburb.

-AreaSearch's projections for Cabramatta are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and NSW State Government SA2-level projections released in 2022 with a base year of 2021.
-These aggregations anticipate future population dynamics, indicating an increase just below the median national statistical area level by 2041.
-Based on these projections, Cabramatta's population is expected to expand by approximately 2,114 persons by 2041, reflecting a total increase of around 9.3% over the 17-year period.
+AreaSearch's projections for Cabramatta are based on ABS/Geoscience Australia data released in 2024 with a 2022 base year, and NSW State Government SA2-level projections released in 2022 with a 2021 base year for areas not covered by the former.
+By 2041, Cabramatta's population is expected to increase by 2,117 persons, reflecting a total increase of 9.4% over the 17-year period.
+This growth rate is just below the median of national statistical areas.

 Frequently Asked Questions - Population